-Following the first competition in 2012/2013, the Award was again on the lookout for appropriate technologies to improve basic supply in crucial areas.
-Inventors and social entrepreneurs were called upon to submit their simple tech innovations and related business strategies in eight categories.
+The Award is a lookout for appropriate technologies to improve basic supply in crucial areas for a second time.
+From July 2015 to January 2016 inventors and social entrepreneurs were called upon to submit their simple tech innovations and related business strategies in eight categories.
+The Award Ceremony will take place in Berlin on October 6, 2016.

-Siemens Stiftung has, since the last contest, developed a comprehensive and growing Solutions Database showcasing the most promising innovations.
-Putting such inventions in an international spotlight, making their social impact potential visible fosters a climate of cooperation between developer and
+Siemens Stiftung has developed a comprehensive and growing Solutions Database showcasing the most promising innovations of the Award.
+Putting such inventions in an international spotlight, making their social impact potential visible fosters a climate of cooperation between developer and user on the ground.
+As members of the empowering people.
+Network the showcased projects are also supported through virtual and regional workshops, training and coaching.

 The Siemens Stiftung will honour the 1st prize-winner with a sum of 50,000 EUR.
 The second prize is valued at 30,000 EUR, the third at 20,000 EUR and a further 5,000 EUR will be awarded to 20 runners up.
 A Community Prize will also be awarded with a prize of hardware to the value of 3,000 Euro.